thechori/coffee-crowds/README.md

 ## TODO
 - Integrate Google Map API and location data to the appropriate schemas
+- Break apart functionality into releases and adopt the semantic release methodology (major.minor.patch)
 - Build simple UI for web interaction
 - Figure out how to hook up front end to RESTful API that is built instead of reinventing the wheels that you've already built